Rushwind13/RayTracer/docs/Rendering_Artifact_CSV.md

 All actors below must treat the artifact format as the interface contract:

 - PixelFactory
-  - Emits Pixel lines paired with a blank Intersection line (default payload) unless explicitly provided.
-  - Deterministic traversal (row-major as camera defines).
+  - Network (bus): emits Pixel-only messages and MUST emit a single EOF Pixel after the last pixel.
+  - Disk (files): when writing artifacts directly to disk, it MUST conform to the disk contract by writing a Pixel CSV line followed by a blank Intersection line per record (to preserve the 2N-line invariant).
+  - Deterministic traversal: row‑major with x as the fast axis (inner loop) and y as the slow axis (outer loop), visiting (0,0) → (width−1,height−1) in camera order.
 Width/height come from Camera/World.

 - Feeder
-  - Reads records as pairs; blank or missing second line → synthesize default Intersection for that record.
+  - Reads records as pairs from disk; blank or missing second line → synthesize default Intersection for that record.
+  - Emits bus messages that ALWAYS contain both a Pixel and an Intersection payload (blank/default if synthesized).
   - FEEDER_LIMIT applies to records.
 Supports multiple input files as a single concatenated stream; emits exactly one EOF after the final record across all files.

 - Logger
-  - Captures a stream and writes records in canonical interleaved format.
+  - Captures a stream and writes records in canonical interleaved (2N-line) format.
+If an input message lacks an Intersection payload, Logger writes a default Intersection line for that record.
 Supports `LOG_BASEDIR` and `LOG_APPEND`.
-Never mutates fields; logs counts for pixels/intersections.
+Never mutates business fields; logs counts for pixels/intersections.
+Logger does not capture EOF as data.

 - Writer
-  - Consumes records; ignores the Intersection payload; advances one record (two lines) per pixel.
-Produces the final PNG at EOF.
+  - Consumes bus messages (Pixel + Intersection).
+It ignores the Intersection payload for coloring, advances one record per message, and produces the final PNG at EOF.
+Writer does not parse text artifacts directly; for file-to-PNG flows, Feeder is responsible for reading pairs and emitting messages to Writer.

 ## Compliance and validation

-- Readers MUST use `ReadPixel`/`ReadIntersection` and default an `Intersection` when the payload line is blank/missing.
+- Readers of disk artifacts MUST use `ReadPixel`/`ReadIntersection` and default an `Intersection` when the payload line is blank/missing.
-- Writers MUST use `PrintPixel`/`PrintIntersection` without reformatting or extra whitespace.
+- Writers of disk artifacts MUST use `PrintPixel`/`PrintIntersection` without reformatting or extra whitespace, and MUST preserve the 2N-line invariant (blank second lines are explicit records, not omitted).
+- Bus emitters: all actors EXCEPT PixelFactory MUST emit messages that include both Pixel and Intersection payloads.
+If Intersection is not provided on input, they MUST synthesize and include a default Intersection in their output message.
-- EOF MUST be a single Pixel with `type=iInvalid` and `x=y=-1`, followed by no additional lines.
+- EOF MUST be a single Pixel with `type=iInvalid` and `x=y=-1`.
+It is a control signal on the bus and MUST NOT be captured as part of a disk artifact; no additional lines follow EOF.
-- Record counts MUST be computed in pairs; 2N-line invariant SHOULD be enforced in tests.
+- Record counts MUST be computed in pairs for files; the 2N-line invariant SHOULD be enforced in tests.

 ## BDD coverage